Skip to content

 This post may contain affiliate links.
 Read disclosure policy.

-If you love the classic cheesy ricotta stuffed shells, you are going to love this delicious variation.
-The Mexican flavors add a fun twist and taste delicious paired with the jumbo pasta shells.
-You may end up liking these more than the tradition version!
+If you love the classic cheesy ricotta stuffed shells, you are going to love these Mexican stuffed shells.
+The Mexican flavors add a fun Mexican Italian twist to the traditional version and taste delicious paired with the jumbo pasta shells.

-These taco stuffed shells are sure to become a staple recipe at your house.
-They have a delicious and cheesy filling with a little bit of spice.
-Eat them as-is or load them up with your favorite toppings.
-We love to top them with fresh salsa, sliced olives, guacamole and sour cream.
+These taco stuffed shells have a delicious and cheesy filling with a little bit of spice.
+Eat them as-is or load them up with your favorite ground beef taco toppings.
 They make the perfect weeknight meal and are freezer-friendly as well.
 So easy and yummy!

 Assembling Mexican stuffed shells in baking dish.